NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/events/activities.md

         hide: true
       - value: type_presentation
         label: presentation
-  - title: Event 'Can Europe regulate AI?'
+  - title: Event 'Can Europe regulate AI?' hosted by Algorithm Audit
     description: >
       Book interview with Marietje Schaake – author of The Tech Coup – and Haroon Sheikh – author of Atlas of the Digital World – in debate centre Pakhuis de Zwijger